princomp/princomp.github.io/source/lectures/control/recursion.md

 |:---------------------------|
 | Recursion can be very powerful and can very easily make your program crash or misbehave.
 To see it for yourself, *after saving all important documents*, replace `-` with `+` in the previous examples and run the programs again. |

+`displayAll` is an example of _tail recursion_: the recursive call is the **last** statement in the method.
+`displayRAll` is an example of _head recursion_: the recursive call is the **first** statement in the method.
+They are furthormore both examples of *linear recursion*, as they call themselves only once.

 ## Recursive Methods Returning a Value

 Recursive methods can also return a value, used by previous calls to compute some other value.